OMerkel/tin_whistle/README.md

 See LICENSE files plus license information included in file meta data if available being part of the repository on exact legal information.

-Note that the free [music scores](res/musescore2/scores) graphics being part of this repository are own work and licensed licensed under a
+Note that the free [music scores](res/musescore2/scores) graphics being part of this repository are own work and licensed under a

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0"><img
 alt="Creative Commons License" style="border-width:0"